 Can one imagine, for example, that the French National Front could be received by the Russian ambassador and complain about the fact the party has no deputies?
 Or, could Jean-Luc Melenchon (Left Party) be received by the Chinese ambassador after having organized demonstrations in Paris?
 What would the French citizens and voters think?
 I recently published a column about this “National Democrat” project that seeks to bring together the liberal and the moderate nationalist movements, and that could haveemerged

-demonstrations of last December.
+from the demonstrations of last December.
 According to the Russian analyst Dmitry Olchansky[8] the demonstrations have proved the existence in the Russian society of a minority (called “European population”) opposed to a majority(called “archaic population”).

 From his point of view, this new opposition should result in the emergence of a dominant nationalist ideology, with all the risks that it entails.
 United Russia wouldtherefore be a safety valve whose main task would be to keep power and gradually unlock certain psychological blockages of the Russian society,together with developing a subtle liberalization of the system.

-Thus, Dmitry Olchansky concludes: the longer Putin will stay in power, the more likely the Russian society will have a chance to evolve in peace and harmony.Nationalists will take power one day, this is inevitable.
+Thus, Dmitry Olchansky concludes: “the longer Putin will stay in power, the more likely the Russian society will have a chance to evolve in peace and harmony.Nationalists will take power one day, this is inevitable.
 But thelater that day will come, the more civilized they will have become”.

-For those who dream of seeing United Russiadisappear, the only credible solution would probably be the appearance of a non destabilizing opposition forthe country, an opposition that would be competent and mostly Made in Russia”, but by no mean an opposition resurging from the past and being financed from abroad.
+For those who dream of seeing United Russiadisappear, the only credible solution would probably be the appearance of a non destabilizing opposition forthe country, an opposition that would be competent and mostly “Made in Russia”, but by no mean an opposition resurging from the past and being financed from abroad.

 But can such an opposition emerge only a few weeks away from the presidential elections?Russian politics are decidedly more exciting than ever.